-His previous experience includes working as a trading supervisor for a discount broker, an electronic order review specialist for Charles Schwab, and a lead research analyst for a billion-dollar wealth manager.
+His previous experience includes working as a trading supervisor for a discount broker, an elite trading specialist for Charles Schwab, and a lead research analyst for a billion-dollar wealth manager.

 Grant moved to Florida in 2013.
 He lives in Palm Beach County with his wife, two children, and two dogs.

 Andrew Dumais is an analyst for Common Sense Publishing.